 - If identity theft is evident, the notified business must not make any further reports to CRAs.

 The consumer may also file a timely dispute notice about an inaccurate credit report entry with the CRAs.
 Those agencies must then notify the reporting business of the dispute and the business must investigate consumer claims.
-It usually is faster to work directly with the business involved to effect a correction, but notifying the CRAs is beneficial because your dispute will be noted on your record also.
+It usually is faster to work directly with the business involved to effect correction, but notifying the CRAs is beneficial because your dispute will be noted on your record also.

 Legal Representation Can Help You